dimmando/abc-bookshop/TESTING.md

     </details><br>

+Due to all the pages use {% extends "base.html" %} their header and footer are identical.
+The content everywhere (except small pages like Log In, etc.) loads dynamically and styled with CSS well so rest of the pages have the same responsiveness as a main page.

 ### Manual testing

   - I used manual testing throughout the whole development phase of the project.
 Mainly:
   - I deployed early to avoid any last minute issues.
 With the live site, I could check responsivness from early on different devices.
   - I used validators to check my HTML, CSS and backend code.
   - For each of the user stories I wrote down clear acceptance criteria and tasks which had to be done to meet those criteria.

 ### Automated Testing